-Think of Amazon Home Services (which we’ll call AHS) as an Uber for B2C services: Through AHS, Amazon customers can easily source a variety of services by connecting to those service providers in their neighbourhoods.
+Think of Amazon Home Services (which we’ll call AHS) as an Uber for B2C services: Through AHS, Amazon customers can easily source a variety of services by connecting to those service providers in their neighborhoods.
 Curious about becoming an Amazon Service Provider?

 Follow these six steps to apply to the program, set up your account, and start connecting with prospective clients in your area.

 1. Apply for Amazon Home Services

 Before you can to register your professional services on AHS and start selling services on Amazon, you’ll need to complete an application.
 To be eligible for this program, you’ll need to suit Amazon’s basic requirements, which include holding General Liability insurance and providing the appropriate licensing for your trade.